-During 2023 in the course of administering the moderation system the Council, inter alia, approved the appointment of moderators from amongst legal practitioners nominated for their academic ability and legal experience, and members of the Judiciary.
+During 2024 in the course of administering the moderation system the Council, inter alia, approved the appointment of moderators from amongst legal practitioners nominated for their academic ability and legal experience, and members of the Judiciary.
 The Council received and noted the moderators' reports.

 In response to COVID-19, a special resolution was passed in 2020 regarding flexibility of teaching and assessment of core subjects in response to Covid-19, This was extended in 2021 and 2022, effective until 31 December 2023.
 At its May 2023 meeting, the Council resolved to return to invigilated on campus exams in the core subjects and legal ethics.
+This happened for 2024 assessments.